Alainel27/Software_Engineer_CA/Product Vison.md

 Our Application

-1) Main page Guest, Student, and Faculty sign-in
+1) Driver page Guest, Student, and Faculty sign-in

 	* Guest to view newsletters and courses - possible future students